NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 Traditional combs have a tendency to require an excessive amount of manipulation and can even lead to breakage if you are not careful.

-You have probably heard a lot about how essential oils may assist in locking in moisture and bestowing vibrance.
+You have probably heard a lot about how to define curls on 4c hair with oils and how essential oils may assist in locking in moisture and bestowing vibrance.
 Essential oils can also improve your curl pattern, but it will require commitment and consistency.

 No "lazy natural" talk will be heard round these parts.
 If you want the curls poppin, the BS is stoppin'!